Brosgall Legal

 Authentication and Legalization

-Documents that need to be notarized in Canada for use abroad must go through a process known as "authentication and legalization".
-Once this is done, the notarized document becomes legal and valid in the foreign jurisdiction.
+Documents that need to be notarized in non-Apostille Convention countries must go through a process known as "authentication and legalization".
+Once this is done, the notarized document becomes legal and valid in a foreign jurisdiction.
 Essentially, the process confirms the registration of the lawyer or notary in their respective governing body, and verifies their signature and seal as "authentic".
-This process is known as Apostille certification in other countries, but in Canada it is called Authentication and Legalization.
+This process is known as Apostille certification in Canada and other Apostille Convention countries.

 Authority